cpetrich/Smart-Tech-Sound-BLE/README.md

 the characteristic for notifications from the train back to the BLE client is `b11b0003-bf9b-4a20-ba07-9218fec577d7`.

-BLE commands and notifications are a sequence of unsigned 8-bit integers framed by start byte `0xAA` and single-byte checksum, `<C>`, at the end.
+BLE commands and notifications are a string of unsigned 8-bit integers framed by start byte `0xAA` and single-byte checksum, `<C>`, at the end.
 The checksum is calculated from the sum of the bytes of the command or notification (i.e. without the start byte `0xAA`) as follows: